Do you feel helpless because of your accident? Maybe you’re frustrated with the struggle you face obtaining the workers'

 Typically, Louisiana workers' comp benefits include:

-- Medical Benefits: Typically coverage includes doctor visits, medication, physical therapy, lab tests, and further reasonable and necessary doctor bills.
+- Medical Benefits: Coverage includes doctor visits, medication, physical therapy, lab tests, and further reasonable and necessary doctor bills.

 - Disability Compensations: The type of benefits a person may receive is often based on the injury.
 A person who suffers from temporary partial disability or temporary total disability will likely receive benefits for less time than a person who suffers from a permanent disability.
 Lost wage benefits are typically two-thirds of an employee’s average weekly salary.
 If an employee is unable to return to their previous position they may also receive two-thirds of the difference between their current and previously earned average weekly wages.

 - Rehabilitation Services: These benefits assist an injured worker in finding a new occupation if they are unable to return to their previous occupation due to the injury.

-- Death Benefits: If an employee is fatally injured or diagnosed with a fatal occupational disease, the victim’s family may be entitled to receive assistance for burial expenses.
+- Death Benefits: If an employee is fatally injured or passes away from a fatal occupational disease, the victim’s family may be entitled to receive assistance for burial expenses.
 In 2012, the limit on burial expenses was increased to $8,500.
 Furthermore, lost wage benefits may also be extended to assist dependent children who lost a parent due to a fatal workplace injury or illness.

 Reporting a Workplace Injury

-If you or a loved is injured on the job they must report their injury within 10 days of the accident in order to be eligible for workers’ compensation benefits.
-An employer must then notify their Louisiana workers’ comp insurance company, which is then responsible for reporting it to the Office of Workers’ Compensation Administration.
-According to the Louisiana Workforce Commission, more than 11,000 workers’ compensation claims were processed in 2011.
+If you or a loved one is injured on the job in Louisiana they must report their injury within 10 days of the accident in order to be eligible for workers' compensation benefits.
+An employer must then notify their workers' comp insurance company, which is then responsible for reporting it to the Office of Workers’ Compensation Administration.

-If you or a loved one has been injured in a workplace accident or been exposed to materials that caused an occupational illness or disease, the victim may be entitled to further workers’ compensation.
-At Simien & Simien we have a reputation throughout many parts of the country for effective litigation, successful results and vast experience in workers’ compensation claims.
+If you or a loved one has been injured in a workplace accident or been exposed to materials that caused an occupational illness or disease, the victim may be entitled to workers’ compensation.
+At Simien & Simien, we have a reputation for effective litigation, successful results and vast experience in workers’ compensation claims.